 Working in partnership with conservation agencies, organizations and educational institutions, Envirothon programs are organized and conducted across the United States, Canada and China each year.
 These state/provincial/partner nation programs are the first level of the broader NCF-Envirothon experience.

-Each year, extensive organization and planning is required at all levels to ensure the success of the Envirothon .
+Extensive organization and planning are required at all levels to ensure the success of the Envirothon .
 All organizational levels of the Envirothon program must work together to promote the program, raise funds to cover program expenses, organize and conduct Envirothon competitions, and recruit advisors and teams to participate in the program.

-NCF-Envirothon Operating Committee (NCFEOC) is made up 11-13 members.
-The NCFEOC will have two members from each of the five Envirothon regions (10) and ( 1-3) at large.
+The Operating Committee is comprised of 11-13 members, with two members appointed from each of the five Envirothon regions (10) and (1-3) at large members.
 The purpose of the Operating Committee is to:

-- seek new activities and educational materials for training advisors and teams; and
+- seek new activities and educational materials for training advisors and teams

 - develop rules and policies for conducting the program.

 To learn more, visit: NCF-Envirothon Operating Committee Members

 The Envirothon program is structured to allow participating states, provinces and partner nations maximum flexibility to individualize their programs to suit local needs and opportunities.
 Each state, province and partner nation have their own Envirothon committee that acts as a governing body, making decisions and establishing the policies and administrative structure for their local program with guidance from the NCF-Envirothon.